Urigo/tortilla/README.md

     $ tortilla step edit "step index"

 Edit the provided step.
 This will get you into rebase mode, so once you've finished editing your step, just type `git rebase --continue` and let git do its magic.
 You can add, remove and tag new steps during editing without worrying about the upcoming commits, this helper is smart enough to adjust their content and messages based on your actions.
 An optional `--root` option can be provided if you would like to edit the root.
+If no step is specified, the last step will be edited by default.

 #### Reword Step

     $ tortilla step reword "step index" --message="step message"

 Replace the provided step's message with the provided message (Will open an editor if no message is provided).
 An optional `--root` option can be provided if you would like to reword the root.
+If no step is specified, the last step will be reworded by default.

 #### Convert Manual